Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 Per-folder color indicators.

-Message navigation without leaving the message view.
+Message navigation without leaving the message view (two variations on swiping).

 What are the options for deleting messages?

 The choices are: “Move to Deleted folder first” / “Delete from the server immediately” / “Hide in the app, keep on the server”.
 The initial default setting is “Move to Deleted”.

 When using IMAP, you can synchronize the [ Deleted ] folder with the server if you like.
 With EWS, this is always the case.

 Deleting messages from Gmail requires that they first be moved into the Deleted folder, which in turn has to be set up to synchronize with “[Gmail]/Trash”.
 When setting up a Gmail account, AquaMail sets this up automatically.

 For POP3, the Deleted folder is local, so don’t forget to empty it from time to time (this will delete messages from the server).

 The default delete method is specified under “Options and folders” / “Account options” separately for each account (long press on the account in the main screen to open).
 The setting is called “Deleting messages”.

 Changing the default changes the icon you see when viewing a message or when selecting several messages in a message list.

 You can apply a non-default delete method in a message list by using the menu (or the “three dots” button which Google calls “overflow”).